openwdl/wdl/SPEC.md

 Boolean read_boolean(File)
 ```

-Reads a file that contains a single line containing only a boolean value and (optional) whitespace.
-If the non-whitespace content of the line is "true" or "false", that value is returned as a `Boolean`.
-If the file is empty or does not contain a single boolean, an error is raised.
-The comparison is case- and whitespace-insensitive.
+Reads the contents of a file as a `String` and [coerces](#string-to-primitive-coercion) it to a `Boolean`.
+If the file is empty or its contents cannot be coerced to a `Boolean`, an error is raised.

 **Parameters**